 You can also combine query parameters.
 For instance, if you want to do a qa test but also want to force a specific variation, you would append the query parameter to the end of the previous parameter with an ampersand (&) between them.
 Only the first parameter would have the question mark at the beginning, ie the below example shows both the force variation parameter and qa_test Audience condition paramter combined:

 Any change you make inside your account will become live in max five minutes.
 Therefore, you might need to wait up to five minutes until the experiment becomes live.

 Many goals are restricted to the URL criteria you have set.
-So when testing in QA mode remember that goals that have a "Matches Exactly" criteria would need the chosen QA parameter with its value, ie. "?utm_medium=mytest", if not it will not track.
+So when testing in QA mode remember that goals that have a "Matches Exactly" criteria would need the chosen QA parameter with its value, ie "?utm_medium=qa_test"; otherwise, the goal will not be triggered.

 Our Chrome debugging extension is also really useful when it comes to experiments not running correctly: http://support.convert.com/hc/en-us/articles/204506699-Chrome-Debugger-For-Convert-Experiments-beta-

-If you are experiencing problems, issues with click goals, please refer to this article for debugging.
+If you are experiencing problems, for instance issues with click goals, please refer to this article for debugging.